What is Interstitial Cystitis?

 • Chronic pain in the perineum

-• Discomfort that may come and go
+• Discomfort that may come and go in flares

 Diagnosis Process

-Diagnosing IC requires a comprehensive evaluation as there is no single definitive test.
+Diagnosing IC requires a comprehensive evaluation, as there is no single definitive test.
 Our approach includes:

 • Medical History: Detailed review of symptoms, duration, and triggers